 The sultry-voiced singer first shot to fame in 1997 with her hit single, "Criminal," which earned her a Grammy Award for best female vocal rock performance.

-She is currently on tour promoting her new album and was scheduled to perform in Austin on Thursday night.
+She is currently on tour promoting her new album and was scheduled to perform in New Orleans on Monday night.
+So far, no new videos on YouTube.

 CNN's David Alsup and Jane Caffrey contributed to this report.